 Trump Shooting Attempt at Correspondents' Dinner Shocks Ireland as Keir Starmer Condemns Attack

-Ireland and the wider world reacted with shock on Saturday night after a gunman attempted to breach security at the White House Correspondents' Dinner in Washington DC, where US President Donald Trump was in attendance — with British Prime Minister Keir Starmer among the world leaders to condemn the attack.
+Ireland and the world reacted with shock and horror after a gunman attempted to breach security at the White House Correspondents' Dinner in Washington DC on the evening of 25 April, where President Donald Trump was in attendance, in what the Justice Department has indicated was a targeted assassination attempt — the latest and most alarming in a series of threats against the US president.

 Background